 Assets and liabilities of CBM are denominated in several foreign currencies.
 Foreign currency risk arises when the actual or forecasted assets in a foreign currency are either greater or less than the liabilities in that currency.
 CBM plans to continue to access the international capital markets and syndicated loan markets, which subjects it to risks inherent in currency fluctuations and the uncertainty of these markets as a reliable funding source.
 In order to better balance the foreign currency structure of its assets and liabilities, CBM extends foreign currency loans to customers that are engaged in businesses with foreign currency components.
-As at 31 December 2015, 66.4% of CBM's loans to customers were denominated in Roubles, 30.8% in U.S. dollars and the remaining 2.8% in other currencies.
+As at 31 December 2016, 74.8% of CBM's loans to customers were denominated in Roubles, 23.3% in U.S. dollars and the remaining 1.9% in other currencies.
 Although CBM uses currency forwards to hedge its foreign currency exposure, volatility in the money market and significant exchange rate fluctuations may have a material adverse effect on CBM's business and financial condition.
-CBM's foreign currency position is controlled by the Finance Department, which reports to the Chief Financial Officer.
+CBM's foreign currency position is controlled by the Financial Division, which reports to the Chief Financial Officer.
 The established limits and approved transactions are implemented by the Treasury Department, which is part of the Risk Management Directorate.
 CBM has established an internal limit on its open foreign currency position of 5% of CBM's capital.

 CBM faces interest rate risk resulting from movements in interest rates that affect income or the value of financial instruments.
-Although CBM monitors interest rate fluctuations and its asset liability tenor in order to mitigate such interest rate risk, interest rate movements on both the domestic and international markets may have a material adverse effect on CBM's business and financial condition.
+Although CBM monitors interest rate fluctuations and its asset liability tenor in order to mitigate such interest rate risk, interest rate movements on both domestic and international markets may have a material adverse effect on CBM's business and financial condition.

 The securities portfolio risk arises from fluctuations of value of financial instruments as a result of changes in market prices whether those changes are caused by factors specific to the individual instrument or factors affecting all instruments traded in the market.
 Price risk arises when the Group takes a long or short position in a financial instrument.
-For the six-month period ended 30 June 2016, CBM had a net gain on financial instruments at fair value through profit or loss of RUB374.9 million as compared to a net gain on financial instruments at fair value through profit or loss of RUB609.0 million for the six-month period ended 30 June 2015.
-For the year ended 31 December 2015, CBM had a net gain on financial instruments at fair value through profit or loss of RUB1,201.6 million as compared to a net loss on financial instruments at fair value through profit or loss of RUB2,109.6 million for the year ended 31 December 2014 and a net gain on financial instruments at fair value through profit or loss of RUB59.1 million for the year ended 31 December 2013.
+For the year ended 31 December 2016, CBM had a net gain on financial instruments at fair value through profit or loss of RUB234.8 million as compared to a net gain on financial instruments at fair value through profit or loss of RUB1,201.6 million for the year ended 31 December 2015 and a net loss on financial instruments at fair value through profit or loss of RUB2,109.6 million for the year ended 31 December 2014.
 CBM has established various limits on operations with securities, including instrument specific limits and limits on the activities of individual traders, in order to balance profit and risk in its portfolio.
-However, interest rate and price movements on both the domestic and international markets may have a material adverse effect on the value of CBM's securities portfolio, which in turn may have a material adverse effect on CBM's overall business, financial condition, results of operations and prospects.
+However, interest rate and price movements on both domestic and international markets may have a material adverse effect on the value of CBM's securities portfolio, which in turn may have a material adverse effect on CBM's overall business, financial condition, results of operations and prospects.

-Devaluation of the Rouble against the U.S. dollar and other currencies may have a material adverse effect on CBM's business
+Devaluation of the Rouble against the U.S. dollar and other currencies, as well as general currency fluctuations or volatility, may have a material adverse effect on CBM's business